davidmalcolm/texi2rst/output/specifying-attributes-of-variables.rst

   compilers.

 shared

+  .. index:: shared variable attribute

-  ``shared`` variable attributeOn Microsoft Windows, in addition to putting variable definitions in a named section, the section can also be shared among all running copies of an executable or DLL.
+  On Microsoft Windows, in addition to putting variable definitions in a named section, the section can also be shared among all running copies of an executable or DLL.
 For example, this small program defines shared data by putting it in a named section ``shared`` and marking the section